Back

 Rather than writing new assertions that the rendered code contains “text-3xl font-bold tracking-tight text-gray-900”, we can re-run the failing test with a particular environment variable instead.

-$ SNAPSHY_OVERRIDE=true mix test
+$ HEYYA_OVERRIDE=true mix test

 Compiling 1 file (.ex)